mattkje/sonique/README.md

 ---

-## 🎯 Why Sonique?
+## Why Sonique?

-Most MIDI visualizers are:

-* Expensive
-* Closed-source
-* Overcomplicated

-**Sonique** aims to be a free, open-source alternative that's easy to use and accessible to everyone.
+Most MIDI visualizers do have some kind of cost and may also be a bit overcomplicated for some people

+**Sonique** is free, will always be free.
+It is also open-source.

 ---

-## 🔽 Preview Download
+## Preview Download

 > ⚠️ **Unstable Preview Build:** For testing only.
 Expect bugs and missing features.